 What's happened

-Indonesian journalist Francisca Christy Rosana received a severed pig's head and a box of decapitated rats, amid rising threats against Tempo media.
-These incidents highlight increasing intimidation of journalists under President Prabowo Subianto's administration, raising concerns about press freedom in Indonesia as the country observes Ramadan.
+Indonesian journalist Francisca Christy Rosana received a severed pig's head and decapitated rats in a series of threats aimed at her and her media outlet, Tempo.
+These incidents highlight increasing intimidation of journalists in Indonesia, prompting criticism of President Prabowo Subianto's administration and raising concerns about press freedom.

 What's behind the headline?